-However, before you set out on this jaw dropping journey, make sure you are prepared for it.
+However, before you set out on this fantastic journey, make sure you are prepared for it.
 It’s going to be one long, but very exciting day.

 Start early so you have enough daylight to see all the wonderful things along the way.
 It took us about 8 or so hours to drive around the island.
 Windows down, sun shining, Charlie and I singing along some local radio.
 It was a wonderful day.

 Make sure you have a full tank of petrol before taking off because the next petrol station will be in Hana!